Better Pay, Better Benefits and a Voice on the Job

 Working people from all walks of life join together in unions to gain a voice at work.
 This includes laborers, highly skilled professionals and technical workers, even professional athletes, actors and actresses.
 Learn more about the union difference from the AFL-CIO.

-As a union member, you have a strong collective voice for negotiating with employers about pay, benefits, working conditions, and how their jobs get done.
+As a union member, you have a strong collective voice for negotiating with employers about pay, benefits, working conditions and how jobs get done.
 Having that say and collective voice gives you a union advantage.

 If you do not have a union at your job, find out more about how to form a union.
 Today, more people are taking steps to form unions than at any time in recent history.
 You can be one of them!